 1. Executive Summary

 The goal of a QIBA Profile is to help achieve a useful level of performance for a given biomarker.

+Profile development is an evolutionary, phased process; this Profile is in the <Consensus> stage.
+The performance claims represent expert consensus and will be empirically demonstrated at a subsequent stage.
+Users of this Profile are encouraged to refer to the following site to understand the document’s context: http://qibawiki.rsna.org/index.php/QIBA_Profile_Stages.

 The Claim (Section 2) describes the biomarker performance.
 The Activities (Section 3) contribute to generating the biomarker.
 Requirements are placed on the Actors that participate in those activities as necessary to achieve the Claim.
 Assessment Procedures (Section 4) for evaluating specific requirements are defined as needed.
+Conformance (Section 5) regroups Section 3 requirements by Actor to conveniently check Conformance.

 This QIBA Profile (<Title of the Profile>) addresses tumor volume change which is often used as a biomarker of disease progression or response to treatment.
 It places requirements on Acquisition Devices, Technologists, Radiologists, Reconstruction Software and Image Analysis Tools involved in Subject Handling, Image Data Acquisition, Image Data Reconstruction, Image QA and Image Analysis.